-More new data supports gap between Canadians' perception of their health
+More new data supports gap between Canadians' perception of their health - and reality

 A comparison of a recent survey** by Desjardins Insurance, with a sample of anonymous respondents of similar demographic profiles from the Heart and Stroke Foundation's online Heart&Stroke Risk Assessment***, found Canadians may not be as healthy as they think they are.
 For example:

 - Sixty per cent of respondents to the Desjardins survey felt that they had a healthy weight, but the Heart and Stroke Foundation Risk Assessment data shows that 60 per cent of similar respondents are actually overweight or obese.

 - Seventy one per cent of Desjardins survey respondents claimed their diet is healthy, while only 47 per cent of similar respondents to the Risk Assessment ate sufficient vegetables and fruit each week.